Geovation/catalyst-deployment/README.md

-# catalyst-azure
+# Catalyst on Azure

-Repository for resources to deploy Catalyst to Azure
+Repository for resources to deploy Catalyst to Azure.

+This repository includes templates and instructions to deploy Catalyst to Azure infrastructure.